 For visitors interested in learning more about the Yugoslav era, Tito’s Villa is a Herceg Novi must see.

-The nearly 60,000 square foot Villa Galeb was built in just 6 months in 1976 for Yugoslavia President Tito.
+The nearly 60,000 square foot Villa Galeb was built in just 6 months during 1976 for Yugoslavia President Tito.
 One of 33 official residences, Tito stayed in the palatial residence just four times before his death in 1980.

 Visitors can join one of the guided tours to see inside the villa, including Tito’s private living quarters and the communal bomb shelter.
 Tour times vary by season and day of week, so it’s best to check at the Igalo Tourist Information Office during your stay.